simora-uk/ripari/README.md

 ## Documentation

-Check out our documentation to learn more about Simora Prompt:
+Check out our documentation to learn more about Ripari:

 - [Getting Started](./docs/getting-started.md)
 - [Configuration](./docs/configuration.md)